 The success of the regional approach in advancing the digital agenda is clearly demonstrated through the regional initiative to reduce roaming costs.
 As confirmed by RCC-supported study, the Regional Roaming Agreement has led to tangible impacts in terms of reduced roaming prices and increased roaming traffic8.
 This demonstrates how such a regional 'home grown' initiative, driven and supported by all parties, can be instrumental in achieving positive outcomes for consumers within the Western Balkan region.
-Nevertheless, the region is still far from the "Roam like at Home"9 identification, digital trust services, network and and there is still room for implementing further legal and regulatory measures to follow the EU model.
-The RCC will continue its support to this
+Nevertheless, the region is still far from the "Roam like at Home"9 and there is still room for implementing further legal and regulatory measures to follow the EU model.
+The RCC will continue its support to this end.